-4.2.
-Lower Bound
+4.2 Lower Bound

 Now we turn to proving lower bounds.
 We begin with a fairly simple lower bound result that is quite close to the upper bound proved in the preceding subsection, but does not match exactly.
-The gap between this lower bound and the upper bounds depends on the manager's step time and the roundoffs.
-This lower bound proof is presented here, although we later prove a better (higher) lower bound, because we believe it gives insight into a basic lower bound technique, called shrinking, which is used later.
+The gap between this lower bound and the upper bound depends on the manager's step time and the roundoffs.
+Since we consider these to be very small, for practical purposes one might be satisfied with this simpler lower bound.
+However, it is interesting theoretically to note that in this case, we can obtain a tight bound by a related but somewhat more difficult argument.

-THEOREM 4.7.
-The worst case response time of any centralized computer system that solves the timed mutual exclusion problem is strictly greater than
+Theorem 4.7 The worst case response time of any centralized resource allocation algorithm is at least

-$$n \cdot m(c_2/c_1).$$
+$n \cdot m(c_2/c_1).$

-In order to see why this is so, define a timed executin or timed semiexecution to be slow if the times between successive TICK events (and the time of the first TICK event) are exactly $c_2$ .
+In order to see why this is so, define a timed execution or timed semi-execution to be slow if the times between successive TICK events (and the time of the first TICK event) are exactly c_2 .
 We have:

-LEMMA 4.8.
-Let $\alpha$ be a slow timed execution of a centralized computer system that solves the timed mutual exclusion problem.
-Then the time between any two consecutive GRANT events in $\alpha$ is strictly greater than
+Lemma 4.8 Let α be a slow timed execution of a correct centralized resource allocation algorithm.
+Then the time between any two consecutive GRANT events in α is strictly greater than

-Proof.
-If this were not so, then we could "retime" the whole timed execution by multiplying the time at which each event occurs by $c_1/c_2$ (without changing the ordering of events), resulting in a new timed execution in which the time between the two GRANT events is at most m.
-The time between clock ticks is now $c_1$ , so the resulting sequence is a timed execution.
-Then moving the FINISH event corresponding to the first GRANT event to the point just after the second GRANT event (to occur at the same time) yields another timed execution, this one violating mutual exclusion.
+Proof: If this were not so, then we could "retime" the whole timed execution by multiplying the time at which each event occurs by c_1/c_2 (without changing the ordering of events), resulting in a new timed execution in which the time between the two GRANT events is at most m.
+The time between clock ticks is now c_1 , so the resulting sequence is a timed execution.
+Then moving the FINISH event corresponding to the first GRANT event to the point just after the second GRANT event (to occur at same time) yields another timed execution, this one violating mutual exclusion.